-A study of the basic principles of classical thermodynamics and statistical mechanics.
-Prerequisites: PHYS 1014 or 2014; MATH 3034.
+A study of the basic principles of classical thermodynamics and statistical mechanics including thermal equilibrium; first, second, and third laws of thermodynamics; entropy; partition functions; and statistical ensembles.
+Applications to engines, refrigerators and others will be considered.
+Prerequisites: PHYS 2034 or 2064; MATH 3034.
 Spring of even-numbered years.